james-arn/vesta-property/README.md

 1. Clone the repository
 2. Run `npm install`
+3. make .env.development and .env.production file in the root of the project containing the following MEASUREMENT_ID
+   API_SECRET
+   GA_ENDPOINT
+   VESTA_AWS_ENDPOINT
+   USE_PREMIUM_DATA_MOCK
-3. Run `npm run build:dev` or `npm run build:prod` depending on which enviornment you want.
+4. Run `npm run build:dev` or `npm run build:prod` depending on which enviornment you want.
 Note: production strips out all console.logs
-4. Open chrome and go to `chrome://extensions/`
+5. Open chrome and go to `chrome://extensions/`
-5. Click on `Load unpacked`
+6. Click on `Load unpacked`
-6. Select the `dist` folder
+7. Select the `dist` folder
-7. Go to a rightmove property listing page.
+8. Go to a rightmove property listing page.
-8. Click the extension icon and the sidebar will open.
+9. Click the extension icon and the sidebar will open.

 ## Running the project ongoing